Viola Townsend Winmill

 Viola Townsend Winmill (1891–1975) was an American sportswoman, foxhunter rider and coach driver.
 Between 1927 and 1935, Winmill was the master of the Warrenton Foxhunt.

 Biography

 Winmill, a race horse owner, was married to Robert Campbell Winmill.
 They bought a farm in 1922 in Warrenton and kept a number of race horses and hunters.

-In 1968, Winmill displayed her 150 carriages collection to the Westmorland Davis Foundation.
-Following year, she donated a rare carriage to Morven Park.
-The carriage was built by Million & Guilet and was used by Grace Kelly during the making of the film The Swan.

-Winmill Carriage Museum at Morven Park is named after her.
+Morven Park has a collection of nearly 40 of Winmill's carriages in the Winmill Carriage Museum.